Kamyil/.dotfiles/nvim/lua/plugins/reason_per_plugin.md

 - todo-comments - for inline highlighting TODO/FIXME/WARNING/BUG etc. comments which gives little nice and pleasing visual indicator marking there is such thing.
 Without it it would be easy to miss such comment
 - transparent - for enabling transparency which gives way different vibes while editing
 - undotree - for having the tree and history of all Undo's, so you don't have to completely rely on Git when you want to revert the changes to state from given time
-- vim-sleuth - for detecting `tabstop` and `shiftwidth` automatically. // TODO: Check if it works, since most likely it's not and this is why I added `guess-indent` to fix that
 - webdevicons - for having nice collection of file icons
 - which-key - for displaying the shortcuts and their descriptions after heading <leader>